Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add an SCP to the Organizations master account, allowing all principals access to the bucket.
 - [x] Specify the organization ID in the global key condition element of a bucket policy, allowing all principals access.

-### A company is undergoing a layer 3 and layer 4 DDoS attack on its web servers running on IAM.Which combination of IAM services and features will provide protection in this scenario?
-(Select THREE).
+### A company is undergoing a layer 3 and layer 4 DDoS attack on its web servers running on IAM.
+Which combination of IAM services and features will provide protection in this scenario?
+(Select THREE)

 - [x] Amazon Route 53.
 - [ ] IAM Certificate Manager (ACM).